- One Day Tours

 - Gift Vouchers

-Accommodation is mixed ranging from bunkhouse, or self catering cottages to &B and Hotels.
+Accommodation options are mixed ranging from bunkhouse, self-catering cottages, B&B and Hotels.

 Swim with the second biggest fish in the world!
 We will look for basking sharks the whole trip and with a week to play with we should have plenty of opportunities.
 Basking sharks will be the focus of the week with all the other trips fitted in whenever the best opportunities occur.

 On this trip we visit a very special lagoon, well protected from the wind and one of the sunniest places in the UK!
 The water here is crystal clear, unpolluted Atlantic Ocean with a white shell sand base, surrounded by fringing kelp forest reefs.
-This marine paradise holds a large resident seal colony which we snorkel with, holding both the common/harbour seal and its' bigger cousin the grey seal.
+This marine paradise holds a large resident seal colony which we snorkel with, holding both common/harbour seals and grey seals.
 We have other locations throughout the islands that provide opportunities for interaction with these inquisitive mammals.